 These aren't hypothetical scenarios — I've talked to enough people who learned the hard way.
 Checking the grade stamp takes two seconds.
 Rebuilding a failed structure takes weekends and a lot more money.

-Professional Strategies Worth Borrowing
+Practical Strategies Worth Borrowing

 - Grade for the worst-case load, not the average.
 Snow loads, wind, and people gathering on a deck all push limits.